 PAINT WITH MUSIC is a band / performance group that Brown formed to bring his musical painting work to a live audiences and to collaborate with other musicians in the process of making a work of art.

-PAINT WITH MUSIC is a musical group that Brown formed to bring his sound painting / musical painting work to a live audiences and to collaborate with other musicians in the process of making his art.
+PAINT WITH MUSIC or P.A.I.N.T.
+Performance Art Integrating New Technologies is a musical group that Brown formed to bring his sound painting / musical painting work to live audiences and to collaborate with other musicians in the process of making his art.

 Marcus Brown literally paints or draws with his self-created sound producing art-instruments while singing hip-hop vocals on top of a dark electronic-hop backdrop.
 For over a decade Brown has been making sound producing painting instruments and using them to create works of visual and musical art in a process he developed called Electro-Sonic Painting.

 PAINT WITH MUSIC aka P.A.I.N.T.
 Performance Art Integrating New Technologies